One of the most dramatic and historic vistas in the world.

 The Great Response of Canada

-In 1926, British sculpor Vernon March won the competition for Canada's First World War memorial in Ottawa.
-The sculpture to commemorate "The Response." of Canadians in the First World War, has, over the years, come to symbolize the sacrifice of all Canadians who have served Canada in time of war in the cause of peace and freedom.
-The dates 1939-1945 and 1950-1953 have been added in bronze numerals on each side of the memorial.
+In 1926, British sculptor Vernon March won the competition to design Canada’s First World War Memorial in Ottawa.
+The monument, originally created to commemorate "The Response" of Canadians in the First World War, has since come to symbolize the sacrifices of all Canadians who have served in times of war for peace and freedom.

-Rising 21 metres from its base, the memorial consists of twenty-two larger-than-life bronze figures, including infantrymen, an airman, sailors, gunners, cavalrymen, a nursing sister and others advancing through an arch of granite bearing the allegorical figures of Peace and Freedom.
+Standing 21 metres tall, the memorial features 22 larger-than-life bronze figures, including infantrymen, an airman, sailors, gunners, cavalrymen, and a nursing sister.
+They are depicted advancing through a granite arch, which is crowned by the allegorical figures of Peace and Freedom.

-King George V1 unveiled the National War Monument in May 1939, just over three months before the outbreak of the Second World War.
+The National War Memorial was officially unveiled by King George VI in May 1939, just over three months before the outbreak of the Second World War.

 The Great Response of Canada

-In 1926, British sculpor Vernon March won the competition for Canada's First World War memorial in Ottawa.
-The sculpture to commemorate "The Response." of Canadians in the First World War, has, over the years, come to symbolize the sacrifice of all Canadians who have served Canada in time of war in the cause of peace and freedom.
-The dates 1939-1945 and 1950-1953 have been added in bronze numerals on each side of the memorial.
+In 1926, British sculptor Vernon March won the competition to design Canada’s First World War Memorial in Ottawa.
+The monument, originally created to commemorate "The Response" of Canadians in the First World War, has since come to symbolize the sacrifices of all Canadians who have served in times of war for peace and freedom.

-Rising 21 metres from its base, the memorial consists of twenty-two larger-than-life bronze figures, including infantrymen, an airman, sailors, gunners, cavalrymen, a nursing sister and others advancing through an arch of granite bearing the allegorical figures of Peace and Freedom.
+Standing 21 metres tall, the memorial features 22 larger-than-life bronze figures, including infantrymen, an airman, sailors, gunners, cavalrymen, and a nursing sister.
+They are depicted advancing through a granite arch, which is crowned by the allegorical figures of Peace and Freedom.

-King George V1 unveiled the National War Monument in May 1939, just over three months before the outbreak of the Second World War.
+The National War Memorial was officially unveiled by King George VI in May 1939, just over three months before the outbreak of the Second World War.

 Rideau Canal Meets the Ottawa River.